 We know from studies that voters are just as capable of marking ranked ballots as they are of marking non-ranked ballots.
 In both Minneapolis and Santa Fe, more than 99.9% of ballots were filled correctly.
 As with any ballot, voters have the easiest time using RCV ballots when they are well designed.
 Best practices have been developed for RCV ballot design so it’s easy to vote.
 Here’s a sample ballot image.

-Won’t ranked voting encourage people to strategically vote or “bullet vote”?
+Will this make people more or less likely to strategically vote or "bullet vote"?

 People bullet vote for two reasons: 1) The voter is unaware they can vote for more than one person in the At-Large race, or 2) the voter is strategically voting.

 How will ranked voting work for our At-Large Councilmember races where 2 folks are elected in one election?

 In our At-Large race voters elect 2 candidates.
 The voting process is the same: voters have the power to rank their preferences.
 This eliminates the current problem (called bullet voting) where some voters only use one of their two votes in an At-Large race.
 A ranked voting system simplifies this process, making voting and ballot design the same in every race.

 To elect more than one person in a ranked election is called proportional or multi-winner ranked voting.
 This is the most equitable way to vote, making sure that the winners most accurately reflect the people.
 In a two-winner election like our At-Large DC Councilmember race, winners still have to win with a majority.
 The goal is to have fair and proportional representation while eliminating strategic voting.

 In a two-seat at-large ranked election, 66%+ of voters will select the two winners of the election, guaranteed.
-In the last unranked election, the two winners got 40.73% of the vote even though they are supposed to represent the whole city.
+In the last unranked election, the two winners got only 40.73% of the vote combined even though they are supposed to represent the whole city.
 With proportional ranked voting, we would make sure the people we elect represent at least 66% of the city.
 Ultimately, multi-winner ranked voting does a better job of making sure our votes count and letting more people choose our elected leaders.

-Proportional ranked voting, also called multi-winner ranked voting is used for races where there is more than one seat to vote for, like DC’s At-Large Councilmember races with 2 winners.
+Proportional ranked voting, also called multi-winner ranked voting, is used for races where there is more than one seat to vote for, like DC’s At-Large Councilmember races with 2 winners.
 It is a step towards proportional representation.
 Proportional representation means communities or parties are represented equitably in the legislature: the people who make the rules and laws look like the people they represent.

 For the voter, the process of voting is the same for every race: you have the power to rank your preferences.

 To ensure an equitable outcome, there is one extra step in the calculation process to determine who wins the second seat.
 Once a candidate reaches a majority (33% for a 2-seat race), they are elected to the first seat.
 Their surplus votes beyond the majority are transferred to their voters’ second choices - making our votes go as far as possible and making the outcome reflect the choices of most of the voters.
 The process continues until another candidate reaches a majority and wins the second seat.
 This extra step ensures stronger representation: the winners actually represent the majority of voters.

-Will ranked voting hurt or help the Democratic Party?
+Will this help or hurt the Democratic Party?

 Ranked voting will help stronger Democrats emerge from the primaries because, in a ranked system, a winner has to get a majority of the votes.
 It balances our voting system and ensures a fair outcome.